its-gucci/its-gucci.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year Ph.D student at [ICME](https://icme.stanford.edu/) at Stanford University where I am part of the [Medical AI and ComputeR Vision Lab (MARVL)](https://marvl.stanford.edu/index.html).
-I am fortunate to be advised by Prof. [Serena Yeung](https://ai.stanford.edu/~syyeung/).
-Previously, I received a BS in Mathematics from Caltech.
-I have a broad range of research interests, including 3D computer vision, implicit neural representations, multimodal large language models, geometric deep learning, and AI for science applications (such as structural biology/cryo-EM)!
-You can reach me at jeffgu[at]stanford.edu.
+I am now a postdoc at Princeton University, affiliated with the [EZ Lab](https://ezlab.princeton.edu/).
+I am fortunate to work with [Prof. Ellen Zhong](https://www.cs.princeton.edu/~zhonge/).
+Previously, I did my PhD at Stanford University (ICME), advised by Serena Yeung-Levy, and my BS in mathematics at Caltech.
+I have a broad range of research interests, including 3D computer vision, neural fields, geometric deep learning, and AI for science applications.
+You can contact me at [first initial][last initial]1427[at]princeton.edu

-I am currently on job market!
-I am looking for both industry opportunities and postdocs.
-Feel free to reach out!

 News
 =====
+-**Oct 2025**: CryoHype and CryoNOO have been accepted to MLSB and MoML, with CryoNOO being an oral at MLSB!
+- **Sep 2025**: I am now a postdoc at Princeton University!
 - **Feb 2025**: BIOMEDICA is accepted to CVPR 2025!
 Congrats to first authors Ale, Min Woo, and James!
 - **Jan 2025**: Our paper "Foundation Models Secretly Understand Neural Network Weights: Enhancing Hypernetwork Architectures with Foundation Models" is accepted to ICLR 2025!
 - **Feb 2024**: Our survey "Hyperbolic Deep Learning in Computer Vision: A Survey" is accepted to IJCV 2024!
 Big thanks to my coauthors and Pascal for organizing!